Welcome to this website

 Political Economy / Political Science:

-Participation in Organizations, Trust, and Social Capital Formation: Evidence from Chile (joint with P. Valdivieso, Universidad de Los Lagos) (CEA WP 293, Revise & Resubmit) [Online Appendix here]
+Participation in Organizations, Trust, and Social Capital Formation: Evidence from Chile (joint with P. Valdivieso, Universidad de Los Lagos) .
+Online Appendix here.

-Macroeconomics (IN4203) : introductory course at undergraduate level, for Industrial Engineering major.
+Macroeconomics (IN4203) : intermediate course at undergraduate level, for Industrial Engineering major, covering product determination, labor markets, international macroeconomics, and growth

 Macroeconomics II (IN759): Master level course that covers growth, business cycles, capital markets, and money.